rajeshca911/CARA/README.md

 ## 🚀 About Me
-Hello, I'm ***CA Rajesh Appari***, a software developer specializing in creating tools using VB.NET.
+Hello, I'm ***CA Rajesh Appari***, a Chartered Accountant cum Developer specializing in creating tools using VB.NET.
 Over the years, I have honed my skills in this programming language to develop efficient and user-friendly software solutions.

 I am passionate about leveraging technology to automate and simplify tasks, particularly in the realm of accounting and finance.
 By combining my expertise in VB.NET with my background in chartered accountancy, I have been able to create powerful tools that streamline complex accounting processes.